tahayparker/CSInternalsGuide/content/pages/project-file.md

     colors: colors-f
     variant: variant-a
     title: Introduction
-    text: >+
+    text: >
       Write a brief introduction about your project.

       This is more of marketing than technical talk.

       Write about your project, and what it does, without going into the technical details at all.

       You can even "create" a problem and then propose your project as a solution to the problem.

       Do not exceed one page.
 Shouldn't get too boring.
-    elementId: 'intro'
+    elementId: intro
     styles:
       self:
         height: auto